Glitches and Fun Facts

 Birthday Blues: Didn't get that new video-game system you wanted?
 No one showed up to the big birthday bash?
 Don't fret--throw yourself a party by changing your DS' system settings to the current date.
 Start up the game, select any of your mission files, and head straight to Vincent's shop, whose cache will now be increase by one item.
 Your friend in pain, the understanding yet still capitalistic Vincent, will offer you a birthday cake for 3,000 in currency.
 What a pal.
 (Contributed by Amar Youkai.)

 Out and About: It seems that Symphony of the Night's out-of-castle glitches were all the rage with hackers and exploration-hungry scamps alike.
 This practice continued with the future titles created using its mold.
 It continues here thanks to Charlotte and Jonathan's toad morph ability, which must first be secured.
 The power in your inventory, head to the Great Stairway and to a top room where you can see outside the castle and specifically a sloped roof (left side).
-Stand on a platform whose bottom is parallel to the roof's tip, press up against the wall, and use the toad morph; this will result in a rather bouncy hero now free to roam the castle boundaries.
+Put Jonathan in the lead and on a platform whose bottom is parallel to the roof's tip, press up against the wall, have Charlotte use the Toad Morph (by hitting "R"), and then have Jonathan use the Rocket Slash sub-weapon; this will result in a rather bouncy hero now free to roam the castle boundaries.
+This will work in any area where there's a thin sloped wall.
+To thereafter return to the castle, use a Magical Ticket.
+Be warned, though, that suspending and returning to the game while "out and about" will result in the game freezing.
 (This glitch, contributed by Amar Youkai, is not present in the European version.)

 Givin' Drac a Hard Time: This glitch requires a specific process.
 First copy a cleared-game file to another slot and then start a new game using the copied file.
 When the game begins and you first catch sight of Vincent, immediately switch off your DS, then restart the game and select your new file.
 If done correctly, you'll find that the heroes' mission-starting stats now match the high-level stats as procured in the previously cleared file; you'll have in your possession all of the items and quest-clearing abilities, a completed map plus you'll start right from the very same save room.
 The contributor, Amar Youkai, notes: "This will not help you get the bonus item(s) that are normally unlocked by completing the Hard Mode; all it does is tell you that your file is on Hard Mode levels 1, 25 or 50, with your previous file's statistics."
 (Note: This glitch is not present in the European version.)